5.2 Algorithm Conventions

 5.2.2 Syntax-Directed Operations

 A syntax-directed operation is a named operation whose definition consists of algorithms, each of which is associated with one or more productions from one of the ECMAScript grammars.
 A production that has multiple alternative definitions will typically have a distinct algorithm for each alternative.
 When an algorithm is associated with a grammar production, it may reference the terminal and nonterminal symbols of the production alternative as if they were parameters of the algorithm.
 When used in this manner, nonterminal symbols refer to the actual alternative definition that is matched when parsing the source text.
-The source text matched by a grammar production is the portion of the source text that starts at the beginning of the first terminal that participated in the match and ends at the end of the last terminal that participated in the match.
+The source text matched by a grammar production or

 When an algorithm is associated with a production alternative, the alternative is typically shown without any “[ ]” grammar annotations.
 Such annotations should only affect the syntactic recognition of the alternative and have no effect on the associated semantics for the alternative.